Tutorial

 }

-• Retry logic: Failed requests auto-retry with different IPs
+• Intelligent Retry Logic: Failed requests automatically retry with different IPs and strategies

 # Python example - Track rankings for multiple keywords